cjyaras/monarch-attention/examples/vit/README.md

 Applying Monarch-structured attention to base ViT on ImageNet, we can reduce FLOPs in the **attention operation** by roughly 60% with little to no loss in accuracy and without any additional training.
+Even for relatively short sequences, we get a roughly 18% speed-up in inference.

 To test on a few images, run
 ```
 python vit/monarch_vit_example.py
 ```
 from the examples directory.
-Expected output (on CPU):
+Expected output (on A100):
 ```
-Softmax attention time: 3.29s
+Softmax attention time: 18.42ms
-Monarch attention time: 3.34s
+Monarch attention time: 15.68ms

 Softmax: ['coucal', 'magpie', 'kite', 'bee eater', 'red wolf, maned wolf, Canis rufus, Canis niger']
 Monarch: ['coucal', 'agama', 'hornbill', 'bee eater', 'frilled lizard, Chlamydosaurus kingi']